Workers Compensation

 If you were seriously hurt in a workplace accident, or cannot work because of an occupational disease or other work-related injury, you are entitled by law to certain benefits paid by your employer:

-1. Medical benefits.
-The employer, through its workers’ compensation insurance carrier, must pay all reasonable and necessary medical bills.
+1. Medical Benefits - The employer, through its workers’ compensation insurance carrier, must pay all reasonable and necessary medical bills.
 In most cases, you will see a doctor designated by your employer.
 In some cases, you have the right to see your own physician or chiropractor if you think you are not getting the right care, but you must coordinate with your employer.

-2. Income benefits.
-If your injury prevents you from working, workers’ compensation pays 67 percent of your average weekly wage (up to a cap) while you recuperate.
+2. Income Benefits - If your injury prevents you from working, workers’ compensation pays 67 percent of your average weekly wage (up to a cap) while you recuperate.
 Partial benefits can be paid if you are only able to work part-time.

-3. Impairment.
-You must be compensated for any physical limitation or anatomical loss (severed fingers, back surgery, lost range of motion, chronic pain) from a work-related injury.
+3. Impairment - You must be compensated for any physical limitation or anatomical loss (severed fingers, back surgery, lost range of motion, chronic pain) from a work-related injury.
 The impairment is expressed as a percentage of the whole person, with a rating determined by a doctor.

-4. Permanent disability.
-If your impairment is severe enough that you can no longer perform your job or must take a lower paying position, you may be entitled to additional benefits.
+4. Permanent Disability - If your impairment is severe enough that you can no longer perform your job or must take a lower paying position, you may be entitled to additional benefits.
 Workers’ compensation may also cover vocational retraining if your permanent injury requires you to find a different line of employment.

 You should hire a workers’ compensation attorney when you have a serious injury that will impact your ability to work.
 Our workers’ compensation attorneys can hire vocational rehabilitation experts to determine the extent of your disability benefits and negotiate a settlement with your employer’s insurance carrier.